grab/engineering-blog/_posts/2021-06-30-debugging-high-latency-market-store.md

 #### Explaining the Impact of the MR

-In this code snippet, we see that task contexts are passed to runners and they are not being cancelled.
+In the previous code snippet, we see that task contexts are passed to runners and they are not being cancelled.
 The Async Library created task contexts from non-empty contexts, which means the task contexts are tracked by the parent contexts.
 So, even if the work associated with these task contexts is complete, they will not be cleaned up by the system (garbage collected).

 As we started using task contexts instead of background contexts and did not cancel them, the memory used by these contexts was never returned, thus resulting in a memory leak.

 ![](img/market-store/image5.gif)

-## Learnings
+It took us several tries to debug and investigate the root cause of Market-Store's high latency issue and through this incident, we learnt several important things that would help prevent a memory leak from recurring.

 *   Always cancel the contexts you’ve created.
 Leaving it to garbage collection (system cleanup) may result in unexpected memory leaks.